jcwml/neural_unitvector/README.md

 As you can see, the neural network is the least performing.
 This test used a smaller neural network with an accuracy of 0.90 for efficient computation over accuracy however even with auto vectorisation for fma enabled the neural version still came out significantly slower.

+The 'Accuracy' value is the euclidean distance between the vector produced by the function and the actual vector produced by the accurate function which is a `1.f/sqrtf()` vector normalisation function.

 It is unlikely that a neural unit vector function will ever compete with the traditional normalisation functions in speed or accuracy combined or individually.
+An average accuracy of ~1 is actually really bad because all summed parts of a unit vector are to add up to 1, so if the average accuracy is 1 over the original function, that's enough to have completely ruined our unit vector.

 There seems to be an overfitting problem that the python `predict_x` dataset failed to detect?
 The C implementation of the network seems fine otherwise _(I was right)_.